• Home

 It can be very useful to monitor a small patch of grass that the horse can't get to, either fenced off or just outside the field - if this is long but the grass in the field is short, you can be pretty certain there is plenty of grass, and your horse is eating in - horses appear to be amazingly good at eating grass, it's probably what they are best at!

-If you decide to let your formerly ID horse return to grazing, you will have to become a bit of a grass expert - you have to take responsibility for controlling his/her sugar intake.
+If you decide to let your formerly ID horse return to grazing, you may have to become a bit of a grass expert - you have to take responsibility for controlling his/her sugar intake.
 Safergrass run by Katy Watts is a good place to learn about managing grass and understanding the factors that influence sugar content (although be aware that it is now known that is it ESC (ethanol soluble carbohydrates)/simple sugars and starch in grass that affect insulin levels, and not fructans, so therefore not the whole of WSC (water soluble carbohydrate) or NSC (non-structural carbohydrate).
 It is possible that grass with high WSC and NSC could be safe for ID horses, as long as the ESC and starch are below 10% (or whatever that horse's limit is - horses with a stronger genetic tendency for ID or that still have weight to lose or aren't getting as much exercise as they need may require a lower threshold - say 8% total ESC and starch to keep their insulin within the normal range).

 Very briefly, reduce access to grass: